A counterexample to the $\phi$-dimension conjecture: Introduction

 The classes of algebras that have been shown to satisfy the finitistic dimension conjecture using the $\phi$ and $\psi$ functions include: algebras of representation dimension at most 3 \cite{igusa_finitistic}, algebras of finite injective dimension \cite{lanzilotta_igusa}, Gorenstein algebras \cite{lanzilotta_igusa}, truncated path algebras \cite{barrios_igusa}, monomial relation algebras \cite{lanzilotta_igusa}, Igusa-Todorov algebras \cite{wei_finitistic}, and, indirectly, special biserial algebras \cite{erdmann_radical}.

 As in \cite{lanzilotta_igusa}, we recall that

 In particular, finiteness of either the $\phi$- or $\psi$-dimension implies finiteness of the finitistic dimension.
 This fact, and the prevalence of the $\phi$- and $\psi$-dimensions in recent literature on the finitistic dimension conjecture, has led to the so called $\phi$-dimension conjecture and $\psi$-dimension conjecture, formally stated by Fernandes-Lanzilotta-Mendoza \cite{fernandes_phi} and Lanzilotta-Mendoza \cite{lanzilotta_relative}.
-These conjectures state, respectively, that $\phidim\Lambda < \infty$ and $\psidim\Lambda < \infty$ for all Artin algebras.
+These conjectures state, respectively, that $\phi\mathsf{dim}\Lambda < \infty$ and $\psi\mathsf{dim}\Lambda < \infty$ for all Artin algebras.
 We observe that the $\phi$-dimension conjecture implies the finitistic dimension conjecture.
 Said another way, if there is a counterexample to the finitistic dimension conjecture, it must have infinite $\phi$-dimension.
 The purpose of this paper is to show that Artin algebras of infinite $\phi$-dimension exist, disproving the $\phi$-dimension conjecture (and hence also the $\psi$-dimension conjecture), while also showing that this class of algebras is important for future research and the search for a resolution of the finitistic dimension conjecture.
+Recently, Barrios-Mata have given another example of an Artin algebra of infinite $\phi$-dimension in \cite{barrios_algebras} which is independent of this paper.